 A registrar will sign you in at one of the registration cubicles.
 In some cases, both triage and registration will take place at the bedside.

 Less urgent cases may need to wait until staff takes care of more severe cases, even if your doctor or an immediate care center referred you to the ER.

 There is a Walgreens pharmacy located inside Elmhurst Hospital.
-Edward Hospital’s new retail pharmacy will open in 2015 at 100 Spalding Dr., Ste.
+Edward Hospital’s onsite full-service retail pharmacy is conveniently located at 100 Spalding Dr., Ste.
 101 in Medical Office Building 1.
-Instymeds medication dispensers are available at both the Naperville and Plainfield campuses.
+In addition, Instymeds medication dispensers are available at both the Naperville and Plainfield campuses.
 These dispensers contain many commonly prescribed medications so you can obtain your prescription before you leave.

 A day or two after you leave the hospital, one of our hospital representatives may contact you to see how you are doing.

 If you received tests (lab, X-ray, etc.), we’ll automatically send the results to your family physician if he or she is on the hospital’s medical staff.
 We will send test results to a physician who is not on our medical staff at your request.
 We will contact you if the results are significant.